State Regulations in Virginia

 Note that the DMV will maintain your title in electronic form if you wish; otherwise, you can opt for the traditional paper title.

 Next, remove your license plates.
 If you have purchased another vehicle, you can transfer the plates to it.
 If not, you can return them to the DMV or destroy and dispose of them yourself.

-If there is a full six months or more left on your registration, you may qualify for a prorated refund, and you will need to turn in the plates to the DMV.
-Complete the Application for Vehicle Registration Refund and mail it in with your license plates.
+If there is a full 6 months or more left on your registration, you may qualify for a prorated refund, and you will need to turn in the plates to the DMV.
+Complete the Application for Vehicle Registration Refund (Form FMS 210) and mail it in with your license plates.
 Let the DMV know that the plates are inactive.

 You must also notify your insurance company.
 If you bought another vehicle, you can have your current policy transferred to your new vehicle.
 You must have liability coverage before you can register your car.

 If you cancel your insurance policy because you no longer own the vehicle but you forgot to tell the DMV that you sold it, then your driver's license could be at risk, as well as the registration of your other vehicles.
 Insurance companies tell the DMV when someone cancels a policy, so if the DMV thinks you still own the car but are no longer insuring it, you could be in trouble.